-The CBPR and PRP Systems require governance mechanisms that will perform essential operations in the administration and maintenance of the System.
+The CBPR and PRP Systems require governance mechanisms performing essential operations in the administration and maintenance of the System.
 In the development of the governance model, a number of basic principles were identified:

 - Simplicity;

 - Transparency;

-- Low cost; and
+- · Low cost; and

-- Accountability to APEC Economies.
+- · Accountability to APEC Economies.